Trump, Paul, and Sanders

 In our party-driven system, many politicians sound progressive or libertarian, but their actions are regressive, aligned with party driven narrative and goals, and/or increasingly authoritarian.
 Bernie is an exception.
 Bernie’s alignment between word and action is extraordinary.
 He has spent his entire political career working to evolve our social, political, and economic systems to reduce systemic human suffering — the core purpose of progressive philosophy.
 AND at the same time, he has been wonderfully libertarian, consistently promoting social, political, and economic justice for all, freedom for all, and liberty for all.

 And I believe he’s been able to do that for so long because he is literally independent.
 Independent of the two-party machinery.
 Independent of the party-driven ideology that corrupts nearly everyone it touches.
 He caucuses with Democrats, of course, but his voice, his principles, and his heart are independent.
-He calls out the financially corrupt establishment and structure of the Democratic Party and Republican Party consistently and accurately.
+He calls out the financially corrupt and violent establishment and structure of the Democratic Party and Republican Party consistently and accurately.

 That independence is what allows him to remain honest.
 Transparent.
 Consistent.
 Compassionate.
 Courageous.
 He is one of the few politicians whose heart is fully progressive and whose brain is fully libertarian — a combination I deeply admire.
 There is no single version of “history” for any event.
 Any single event or time period event can have thousands, if not millions, of different and competing stories told about it.
 But I believe that any accurate account of political history will see Bernie Sanders as objectively the most successful and the most important Independent U.S. elected official since our first president- George Washington.